 Recorded scripts capture the current state of UI elements, such as the value of input fields, selected values in drop-down, radio option selection etc. This strong coupling of element state to the scripts could lead to failures during execution.

 Element Identification is unstable

-During the recording process, UI elements interacted in the application are automatically added to the generated scripts and the element repository.
+During the recording process, UI elements interact in the application are automatically added to the generated scripts and the element repository.
 Depending on the application UI framework, the element identification criterion may be ill-chosen and limited to a set of predefined attributes.
-For current day application UI, conventional ID/name (or other attribute based) mode of element definition is far from adequate.
+For current-day application UI, conventional ID/name (or other attribute-based) mode of element definition is far from adequate.
 Record/Playback approach denies the opportunity to thoroughly analyze the element before being exercised.

 Logging and error recovery is not embedded

 Recorded scripts only contain linear navigation and data entry steps.
 No error state validations, logging or graceful recovery is recorded.
 Scripts may fail with cryptic messages and debugging the error is extremely difficult.
 This is one of the major reasons for the lack of reliability of automated scripts.